Political positions of Gennady Zyuganov: China

 Gennady Zyuganov expressed that the Communist Party of the Russian Federation should learn from China's successful example and build Russian socialism.
 He also encouraged all party members to read "Selected works of Deng Xiaoping".
 He said during his visit to China in 2008: "Had we learnt from the success of China earlier, the Soviet Union would not have dissolved".

-In May 2021, the far-right anti-communist political party All-Russian Political Party "Rodina" accused Zyuganov and the Communist Party of the Russian Federation of having received financial support from the Communist Party of China and by extension the People's Republic of China, saying that the CPRF leadership frequently travelled to China to give political speeches, that Zyuganov had three books published in China, and that Zyuganov's grandson, Leonid Zyuganov, was studying in China for an internship.
+In May 2021, the far-right anti-communist political party All-Russian Political Party "Rodina" accused Zyuganov and the Communist Party of the Russian Federation of having received financial support from the Chinese Communist Party and by extension the People's Republic of China, saying that the CPRF leadership frequently travelled to China to give political speeches, that Zyuganov had three books published in China, and that Zyuganov's grandson, Leonid Zyuganov, was studying in China for an internship.

-On 5 July 2021, Zyuganov attended a concert dedicated to the 100th Anniversary of the Communist Party of China in Moscow, and gave a speech.
+On 5 July 2021, Zyuganov attended a concert dedicated to the 100th Anniversary of the Chinese Communist Party in Moscow, and gave a speech.